 Litigation in the City is varied.
 When a person sues the City for money, and the case is covered by insurance, the insurance carrier will generally refer the case to outside counsel.
 In these cases, although the Legal Department does not represent the City in cases not covered by insurance, appeals of court, it does track the case and provide a liaison to the City Council, City employees, and City information.
 Many types of cases, not involving money damages, are handled by Corporation Counsel.
 All governmental action (for example, a Planning Board decision or challenge to the validity of ordinance), and enforcement of ordinances are handled by Corporation Counsel.
 Additionally, Corporation Counsel monitors all litigation to determine if any preventive measures can be taken to minimize future lawsuits.

 Since the day-to-day functioning of City business frequently requires fast decision-making on any number of subjects--often of great delicacy--good relations and communications are necessary between the Legal Department and other departments.
 The Legal Department offers advice and counsel when requested by the Police, Fire, Public Works, Planning, City Clerk, Finance, Pollution Control, Engineering, Code Enforcement, Bus Service, Library, Welfare, Assessing, Parks and Recreation and Personnel Departments, as well as the Planning Board, Board of Assessment Review, Civil Service Commission and other City Boards.
 While the general public rarely sees the Legal Department in action in this role, the Legal Department provides a vital link in assisting the other departments and boards that do provide the best services possible.

-For questions and public access requests under FOAA, please submit to Mary Perry, Legal Secretary / Public Access Officer.
+For questions and public access requests under FOAA, please submit to Michele Howard, Legal Secretary / Public Access Officer.